vaughan-rich/concurrency-service/README.md

 ## Improvements to be made:
 * Reduction of repeated code in `processRequest`
 * Improved logger function (e.g. with different log levels), rather than just `console.log`
-* Wider test coverage, as described in commented-out code in `index.test.ts` (e.g. covering the scenario where an active `sessionId` is provided and we don't want to update the count of concurrent sessions)
+* Wider test coverage, as described in commented-out code in `index.test.ts` (e.g. covering the scenario where an already active `sessionId` is provided and we don't want to update the count of concurrent sessions)

 ## Other approaches to the solution:
-* A messaging pattern to handle many senders at once, where the lambda processes the messages in batches? (e.g SQS/Kinesis)
+* A messaging pattern to handle many senders at once, where the lambda processes the messages in batches (e.g SQS/Kinesis)?